Seteco/Somorrostro/Running-behind-nginx.md

     }
 ```

-### As a subfoldder for multiple netdata servers, via one nginx
+### As a subfolder for multiple netdata servers, via one nginx

 ```
 upstream backend-server1 {